tstapler/SkyDev/README.md

 ## Use

 ### Running the server

-In order to use *SkyDev* follow these steps:
+When running *SkyDev* for the first time follow these steps:

 1. Install the dependencies
 ```bash